ivanhofer/typesafe-i18n/README.md

 ## FAQs

+---
+Dou you still have some questions?
+Reach out to us via [Github Discussions](https://github.com/ivanhofer/typesafe-i18n/discussions) or on [Discord](https://discord.gg/T27AHfaADK).

+---

 ### I added a new translation to my locale file, but TypeScript gives me the Error `Property 'XYZ' does not exist on type 'TranslationFunctions'`

 Make sure to run the [generator](#typesafety) after you make changes to your base translation file.
 The generator will [generate and update the types](#folder-structure) for you.

+---
 ### I don't use TypeScript, can I also use `typesafe-i18n` inside JavaScript applications?

 Yes, you can.
 See the [usage](#custom-usage) section for instructions.
 Even if you don't use TypeScript you can still improve from some typesafety features via [JSDoc-annotations](#jsdoc).

+---
 ### I added a new translation to my locale file, but the generator will not create new types

 The [generator](#typesafety) will only look for changes in your base locale file.
 Make sure to always update your base locale file first, in order to get the correct auto-generated types.
 If you want to [change your base locale file](#baselocale), make sure to give it the type of `BaseTranslation`.
 All other locales should have the type of `Translation`.
 E.g. if you set your base locale to italian, you would need to do it like this: